GitLeeRepo/C_ProgrammingNotes/C_ProgrammingNotes.md

     strcpy(str1, "Hello, World!
 How are you?");  // a slightly longer version of the declaration (ok since it has an 80 byte buffer) strcpy(str2, "Hey, World!");  // ok since it is smaller than original buffer) str3 = "Hello, World!
-How are you?"; // bigger than orig, but ok since this pointer now points to a new string str4[0] = '\0';   // first byte nulled, the equivellent of its declaration initializtion memset(str5, '\0', sizeof str4); // filled with all nulls, the equivellent of its declaration iniialization
+How are you?"; // bigger than orig, but ok since this pointer now points to a new string str4[0] = '\0';   // first byte nulled, the equivalent of its declaration initialization memset(str5, '\0', sizeof str4); // filled with all nulls, the equivalent of its declaration initialization
 ```

 ## Strings vs Characters